popiang/jonas_react/17-the-wild-oasis/note.md

 9. onError: call function to toast an error message
 10. call mutate in onSubmit function
 11. change isLoading to isCreating, and use it in the Button disabled attribute

+## 354
+1. fix the AppLayout to make the header and sidebar to fix, in the AppLayout.jsx, in Main styled component, just add overflow:scroll